rustybird/qubes-app-split-browser/README.md

 2. Install the `qubes-split-browser` package from [qubes-repo-contrib](https://www.qubes-os.org/doc/installing-contributed-packages/) in your persistent VM's TemplateVM (e.g. fedora-XX).

-   _Or install manually:_ Copy `vm/` into your persistent VM or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`; then install the `dmenu pwgen oathtool` packages in the TemplateVM.
+   _Or install manually:_ Copy `vm/` into your persistent VM or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`; then install the `dmenu oathtool` packages in the TemplateVM.

 3. Install the `qubes-split-browser-disp` package from qubes-repo-contrib in your persistent VM's default DisposableVM Template's TemplateVM (e.g. whonix-ws-XX).